Build Your First MCP Server: A Developer's Guide to the Model Context Protocol

-As someone deploying web applications, you're probably already using multiple tools in your workflow: GitHub for code repositories, Slack for team communication, databases for application data, and deployment platforms like DeployHQ for getting code to production.
-MCP allows AI assistants to seamlessly interact with all these systems through a single, open protocol.
+If you deploy web applications, you already use multiple tools daily: GitHub for code, Slack for communication, databases for application data, and deployment platforms like DeployHQ for shipping code to production.
+MCP lets AI assistants interact with all of these through a single protocol.

-- Automate routine tasks: An AI assistant could trigger deployments, check server status, or analyze deployment patterns across your projects
+• Automate routine tasks: An AI assistant can trigger deployments, check server status, or analyze deployment patterns — all through natural language

-- Context-aware assistance: Your AI tools can understand the full context of your development environment, from code in GitHub to deployment configurations to server logs
+• Context-aware coding: Your AI tools understand your full development environment, from code in GitHub to deployment configurations to server logs

 How MCP Works: The Architecture

-MCP uses a straightforward client-server architecture with three key components:
+MCP uses a client-server architecture with three components:

 MCP Servers

 Lightweight programs that expose specific capabilities through standardized interfaces.
-A server might provide access to:
+A server can provide:

-- Tools: Executable functions the AI can call (deploy code, query databases, send notifications)
+• Tools: Functions the AI can call (deploy code, query databases, send notifications, create tickets)

-- Prompts: Predefined instructions or templates for common workflows
+• Prompts: Predefined templates for common workflows (code review checklist, deployment runbook)

 MCP Clients

-Built into AI-powered applications (like Claude Desktop, GitHub Copilot, or IDEs), clients handle communication with MCP servers.
-They present available tools to the AI model and execute requests on behalf of the user.
+Built into AI-powered applications (Claude Desktop, VS Code with Copilot, Cursor IDE), clients handle communication with servers.
+They present available tools to the AI model and execute requests on the user's behalf.

 MCP Hosts

-The protocol itself uses JSON-RPC 2.0 for message passing and supports two transport mechanisms: standard input/output (stdio) for local processes and HTTP/SSE for remote servers.
+The protocol uses JSON-RPC 2.0 for message passing and supports two transport mechanisms:

 Prerequisites